nur-syahirah/nur-syahirah/README.md

 <div style="text-align: center; margin-top: 20px;">
   <h4>Project Accomplishments</h4>
   <p>
     Developed a responsive e-commerce website as a capstone project that demonstrates mastery of full-stack development.
 Integrated a seamless front-end design using modern web frameworks with robust back-end systems and databases.
-Enhanced the overall project presentation through refined GitHub profiles, optimized animations, and efficient SQL query designs.
   </p>
 </div>